 The tunnels deep below Michigan’s First Prison hold many mysteries and the spooky feeling you get while standing in it makes you realize that they weren’t used solely for transporting prisoners.
 While most of the prison was destroyed, the underground structures remain for free tours.

 European expeditions in Michigan led to many clashes with the Native Americans.
 Cross the bridge to Mackinac Island and check out the war grounds still stained from the blood of fallen people during the War of 1812.
 These sights have an eerie atmosphere of death that surrounds them.

-The Palmer House Hotel sealed its fate as a spooky US destination when it was built on the site of the Sauk Centre.
+The Palmer House Hotel sealed its fate as a spooky US travel destination when it was built on the site of the Sauk Centre.
 With all the deaths and abuse of women at the former brothel, the spirits remain to haunt male guests staying the night.
 So your chills might be from the spooks or the ghost of Lucy lowering the temperature in your room.

 Staying in a place where so many deaths happened, like the Chase on the Lake Hotel, will surely give you the creeps.
 Guests can reserve rooms for $109 to lay in the same spots that historically served as a morgue for soldiers who died during the 1898 Battle of Sugar Point.

 The Wabasha Street Caves near Saint Paul, MN, were a place you wouldn’t want to be during the Prohibition Era.
 Yet, it’s where the most notorious gangsters fled while hiding from the police.
 Join a guided tour for $10-30 per person, where you’ll navigate the intricate cave system that was riddled with crime during the 1900s.